-- Every participant agreed to the CoC in advance.
+- Every participant agreed to the Code of Conduct in advance during registration.

-- The CoC, or a summary, was included on the conference website, conference booklet, and in posters around the conference venue.
+- The CoC, or a summary, was included on the conference website and Hopin Reception

-- The CoC was repeatedly mentioned in announcements on the stage.
+- The CoC was repeatedly mentioned in our conference introduction and announcements.

-- We specifically stressed that the CoC applies to all conference spaces including the social event, and therefore attendees should drink responsibly.
+- We specifically stressed that the CoC applies to all conference spaces including the social event.

 - We encouraged all attendees to report any incident, even if they were not sure whether it was a violation.